2015 August 23: Baseball - Birmingham Barons

 Navigation is fairly straightforward.
 Look at the links on the left and click on the team or department you want to go to.

-If you wish to contact me, my username is daniel and my domain is the same as that for this page.
+If you wish to contact me, the best way is through the Facebook page.
+If you're old school and prefer e-mail, my username is daniel and my domain is the same as that for this page.
 I avoid putting the two together because I get more than enough spam as it is.
+Be warned that I often go months without checking the e-mail for this site, whereas I'm on Facebook fairly often.
 Comments are welcome and encouraged.
 Particularly witty comments may get put on the website.
 Particularly stupid ones may as well.
 Sending me e-mail regarding the Bush League Factor constitutes acceptance of these terms (which is a fancy way of saying, "No, you can't sue me for putting your e-mail on the webpage!").